jakwings/toml-j0.4/README.md

 ### Contribute

-If you find bugs, welcome to send me a pull request with (only) updated test scripts/fixtures!
+If you found bugs, welcome to send me a pull request with (only) updated test scripts/fixtures!

-The scripts `lib/parser.js` and `dist/toml-browser.js` are generated with this
+The scripts `lib/parser.js` and `dist/toml-browser.js` are generated via this
 command:

 ```bash
 npm run build
 ```

-Then you can test them with this command:
+Then you can test them via this command:

 ```bash
 npm test